 While Brown acknowledges that consuming fizzy beverages isn't exactly great for your teeth (they contain carbonic acid, which can weaken tooth enamel in a cumulative effect ), she also cites a 2017 study showing that carbon dioxide gas (carbonic acid) increases the release of a hunger hormone called ghrelin.
 Over a one-year period, male lab rats that drank carbonated beverages, versus those that drank still, ate more and gained more weight due to elevated levels of ghrelin.
 One then assumes that a seemingly innocuous LaCroix habit can only make us more ravenous.

-BPA is a toxic, hugely controversial, and often hotly-debated chemical among food-safety analysts.
-And despite public claims made by many food companies that they no longer use BPA-based plastics in the production of their cans and bottles—they were using it to protect foods from contamination but found that trace levels leach into them—there's still no real way for consumers to tell whether the claims are true.
+BPA is a hugely controversial and often hotly-debated toxic chemical among food-safety analysts.
+It's used to protect foods from contamination but trace levels leach into them.
+Despite public claims made by many food companies that they no longer use BPA-based plastics in the production of their cans and bottles, there's still no real way for consumers to tell whether the claims are true.
 This is troubling because consuming even tiny amounts of BPA has been shown to put us at risk for some very serious health issues.
 BPA exposure has been shown to be a precursor to fertility, thyroid and metabolism problems, irregular periods, mood swings in adolescents, and even breast cancer.